 - A collective eagerness to learn, improve and adapt

-I coach teams to create and sustain these conditions.
+I coach teams to create and sustain these conditions in one-off team seminars or over longer interventions.